mdsadiqueshakeel/deploy/backend/readme.md

 - Referral logic supports both direct and binary tree relationships.
 - Admin users can be seeded via `seed.js`.
 - All errors are returned as JSON.
+- Profile update (`PUT /api/auth/profile`) supports updating personal and bank details, but not referral or admin fields.

 ---